ibm-cloud-docs/vmware-cross-region-dr/reference-architecture-pattern-name.md

 {: #requirements}

-Using the IBM Architecture framework, the table below describes the requirements for the disaster recovery pattern:
+Using the IBM {{site.data.keyword.IBM_notm}} architecture framework, the following table describes the requirements for the disaster recovery pattern:

 | **Aspect**   | **Requirement**                                                                                                                                                                                                          |
 | ------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |